 The preparation, adoption, and amendment of the budgets is governed by Florida Statutes, and is prepared on a basis that does not differ materially from generally accepted accounting principles.
 The fund is the legal level of control.

-St. Johns County Clerk of the Circuit Court and Comptroller Combining Balance Sheet Nonmajor Governmental Funds September 30, 2016
+St. Johns County Clerk of Courts and Comptroller Combining Balance Sheet Nonmajor Governmental Funds September 30, 2017